Before withdrawing from a college course

-Drop the college class before the last date without receiving a "W" or "I" grade (e.g., withdrawal or incomplete).
-Typically, you must withdraw with a drop form after the second week of classes and before the middle of the semester to not receive an incomplete grade.
+Drop the college class before the last day without receiving a W grade (e.g., withdrawal or incomplete).
+Typically, you must withdraw with a drop form after the second week of classes or before the withdrawal deadline (this depends on the university) and before the middle of the semester to not receive an incomplete grade.
 Go to the counseling office and obtain a "drop form."
 Write your name, college ID or Social Security number on the form and the name and number of the course.
 Ask the course instructor to sign the form.
 Immediately, submit the drop form to the counseling office.

 Petition to withdraw from the college course.
-If you've missed the last drop date, you will need to complete a petition to withdraw from the course.
-Most schools will not allow you to petition for withdrawal after you've completed all coursework or the final exam.
-Visit your college advisor or counseling office to obtain the necessary petition form.
+If you've missed the last drop date, you will need to complete a petition in order to obtain eligibility to withdraw from the course.
+Most schools will not allow you to petition for course withdrawals after you've completed all coursework or the final exam.
+Visit your college advisor or counseling office to obtain the necessary withdrawal form.
 You will receive an incomplete grade if withdrawing from the course this late in the semester.

 If you withdraw from the course soon enough, you may qualify for all or part of the course fees.
 Immediately go to the cashier's office to inquire about a refund for dropped classes.
 Also return books for that class, so you can receive a full refund.
 The bookstore may not allow textbook and material returns if the items are unwrapped or are returned after a certain date in the semester.

 Pay attention to the academic calendar to stay on top of important dates and deadlines for withdrawal.